 Outcome Indicator Baseline situation Target Sources of verification good quality water from a reliable source.
 Operations.
 Theoretical cost of importing good quality water to be calculated by NamWater Infrastructure Planning Division.
 4.3 Information on the technical and financial feasibility and viability of small-scale RO desalination plants powered by hybrid renewable energy (sun/wind) systems.
 A comprehensive set of information.
 The existing NamWater knowledge relates to experimental micro-plants using RO technology.
 No similar or comparable plants exist.
 A comprehensive report describing the technical and financial feasibility and viability of small-scale RO desalination plants powered by hybrid renewable energy (sun/wind) systems Report discussed and approved by NamWater Management.
 4.4 Greater awareness among students of increasing climate change resilience through desalination and renewable energy.
 Number of tertiary social and environmental students who went on site visits, and who became aware of and understand the objectives of the project, the principles of desalination, renewable energy, and the associated social effects on the beneficiaries.
 No awareness based on practical exposure.
 6 students at Bethanie and 4 at Grünau, equal number of males and females at each site.
 Certification by project manager of student participation in the project.
-Associated costs are reflected in project expenditure. es at two project sites, by soft water and explaining the ne Component 5: \$ Supply good quality water to o the communities at the tw o project sites during piloti ng of the plants Outcome 5: Improvement in health of the beneficiaries: Development of fluorosis in children is halted.
+Associated costs are reflected in project expenditure. pact the lives of vulnerable of the effects of climate chan Component 5: Supply good quality water to the communities at the two project sites during piloting of the plants Outcome 5: Improvement in health of the beneficiaries: Development of fluorosis in children is halted.
 Percentage of children residing at Bethanie and Grünau under the age of 6 To be established from records at the local clinics.
 Baseline percentage of children under the age of 6 months indicated with Data on incidence of fluorosis recorded by the clinics serving the